jdemeyer1/TeslaAPIThruPostman/README.md

 The Body defines a JSON document containing the authentication code received in step 2 and the code verifier created in step 1.

-The Tests extract the access token and store it in the environment variable named access_token.
+The Tests extract the access token and stores it in the environment variable named access_token.

 ### Step 4: Exchange Bearer Token for Access Token